Your learning journey

-About the course
+About this course

 Civil discourse is at the heart of democratic education.
 This course introduces educators to a research-backed framework for facilitating productive, respectful dialogue in classrooms of all levels.
 You will learn to create structured spaces where students can engage with diverse perspectives, develop critical thinking skills, and practice the art of reasoned argumentation.
+The course recognizes civil discourse as one of the most effective teaching tools available, proven to significantly improve content knowledge acquisition and literacy skills for all learners, including English Language Learners.

 Details